 As soon as you step into Magical Mirai, you’ll see a welcoming entrance that gives it that carnival vibe.
 This is themed around the Magical Mirai 2019 theme song called Bless Your Breath and was composed by Wada Takeaki, you may know him as KurageP.
 Inside the circus tent, we’ll find Hatsune Miku in all its glory.
 This again is a reference to the song Bless Your Breath where the music video takes place in a circus tent.

 The workshop offered various playful things to create.
 You could go there to draw, hand paint, and even decorate small keychains yourself.
-The keychains were popular too and gather quite a line.
+The keychains were popular too and gathered quite a line.

 Besides the painting and drawing done at the workshop, there was a live painting session going on nearby.
 The live painting was performed by the college Chiba Designer Gakuin, creating a portrait of Hatsune Miku in her Magical Mirai 2019 outfit which was designed after the theme “Future Circus”.
 This specific rendition of Miku was designed by Hakuya Rei, a student from the school.